 I suspect she already has a plan B in her arsenal of deceptions and tricks.

 Sketching the idea I had in mind was the first step in the whole process.

 I have only recently started sketching and note taking in an inexpensive book kept expressly for emptying my mind when it is racing with ideas.

-The sketch was transferred to a canvas and the first layer was applied of charcoal and gesso to suggest areas of shading.
+The sketch was transferred to a canvas and the first layers of charcoal and gesso were applied to suggest areas of shading.

 Then I began to add blues and white to the sketch.

 After many hours struggling with the details of the face, I was close to being satisfied with the results.
 It was time to add a background.

 Then I painted the headdress, added the Snowy Owl, the sack the Queen is holding, and reworked the background a little more.

 Many hours getting lost in the joy of painting.

 I did not count the hours.
 In fact, I did not even see the hours go by; I was lost in the painting as it progressed over several days.